kirillshevch/caller/README.md

 ## caller_for

-Assiign other alias for the constructor with `caller_for` method
+Assign other alias for the constructor with `caller_for` method

 ```ruby
 class Printer